Manage benchmark results#

 Collect benchmark results#

-This result file is produced only once the full benchmark has been run.
+The result file is produced only once the full benchmark has been run.
 When the benchmark is run in parallel, the results that have already been computed can be collected using the --collect option with benchopt run.
 Adding this option with the same command line will produce a parquet file with all the results that have been computed so far.

 Clean benchmark results#